hhector16/k8s_study_homelab/README.md

 # Learning Goals

-This laboratory was created to gain practical experience with:
+This laboratory was created to gain practical, hands-on experience with cloud-native technologies while building a real-world AI automation platform.

+The main areas of focus include:

 - Kubernetes Administration
 - GitOps Workflows